yam-net/typescript-book-jp/docs/types/never.md

   // Without a never type we would error :
   // - Not all code paths return a value (strict null checks)
   // - Or Unreachable code detected
-  // But because TypeScript understands that `fail` function returns `never`
+  // But because typescript understands that `fail` function returns `never`
   // It can allow you to call it as you might be using it for runtime safety / exhaustive checks. return fail("Unexhaustive!");
 }